JounQin/.dotfiles/README.md

 Useful commands:

-- Run `brew bundle dump` to generate a file named `Brewfile` according to your installed taps, packages and apps, just change it as you wish.
+- Run `brew bundle dump` to generate a file named `Brewfile` according to your installed taps, packages and apps.

-- Run `brew bundle` to check and install packages and apps according to `Brewfile`.
+- Run `brew bundle` to check and install packages and apps via `Brewfile`, just change it as you wish.

   You may need to move the apps which are not managed by `brew cask` or `mas` to trash.